Home | Annapolis Surf Club | AS's Close Encounters | GuidoPalooza | MyPaipoBoards | MySurfReports | WaveRiders Info | Google Search

 American

-Delta Caveat emptor.
+Delta Old News: Caveat emptor.
 Information on surfboards as checked baggage can be found here.
 A surfboard or boogeyboard, which is less than 62 inches will be accepted as a part of the customer's free baggage allowance and boards in excess of that size will be charged as excess baggage.
 Please be advised that when booking a flight on Delta Connection Carrier Atlantic Southeast Airlines such baggage would be accepted subject to availability of space at the time of check-in.

 Sincerely,